CoderCookE/vim-chatgpt/README.md

 To use these commands (:Explain, :Review, or :Rewrite), visually select the lines of code you want to interact with, then type the desired command and press Enter.

+4) :GenerateCommit: Sends entire buffer ChatGPT and requests commit messages be generated and pastes it at the top of the buffer
+### Example usage:
+1) git commit -v
+1) type :GenerateCommit

-4) :Rewrite: Sends the highlighted code to ChatGPT and requests a rewritten version,. with the option to include additional context.
+5) :Rewrite: Sends the highlighted code to ChatGPT and requests a rewritten version,. with the option to include additional context.

 To use this command, visually select the lines of code you want to extend, then type :Extend 'context', where context is any additional information you want to provide.